 1. How Do I Read My LADWP Bill Once My Solar Panels Start Producing Power?

-With the help of a solar meter, LADWP will measure the difference between the number of kilowatt-hours (kWh) your solar system generates during the month and the amount of kWh you draw from the grid.
-This difference is called Net Energy Metering or NEM, which LADWP uses to calculate your NEM/solar bill.
+LADWP will measure the difference between the number of kilowatt-hours your home solar system produces and the amount of energy you use from the grid.
+This difference is called Net Energy Metering or NEM, and LADWP uses it to calculate your solar bill.

-If your panels happen to generate more energy than you need in a particular month, the excess kWh will go back to the grid, and you’ll be credited on your future electric bills.2
+Under NEM, when your panels generate more energy than you need, the excess goes back into the grid, and LADWP gives you a credit for your future electric bills.2

-Since solar energy only affects the electricity charges of your LADWP bill, some elements will stay the same, like your minimum use charge, taxes, and special programs and subsidies — including reliability improvements and low-income and lifeline discounts for customers who otherwise can’t afford to pay.
+Since solar energy only changes the electricity charges on your LADWP bill, some elements will stay the same, like your minimum use charge, taxes, and any special programs and subsidies.
 Watch LADWP’s “Understanding Your Solar Bill” video.

 2. What Residential Rate Options Does LADWP Offer?

-As a residential customer, you have two different rate options to choose from: the Standard Residential Rate (R-1A) and the Time-of-Use Residential Rate (R-1B).3
+As a homeowner, you have two different rate options to choose from: the Standard Home Rate (R-1A) and the Time-of-Use Home Rate (R-1B).3

-Here’s a quick breakdown to understand the main differences between LADWP’s residential rates.
+Here’s a quick breakdown to help you understand the differences between LADWP’s home rates.

 Standard Residential Rate (R-1A)